unibo-dtm-se-2324-gymapp/gymapp/sections/02-requirements/index.md

     <li>Backend services are developed using Python with the Flask framework. </li>
 </ul>

-<h5>2.Database Management</h5>
+<h4>2.Database Management</h4>
-REQUIREMENTS: User and training session data must be stored in our own database system so we can have an easier data management.
+<p>REQUIREMENTS: User and training session data must be stored in our own database system so we can have an easier data management. </p>
 <h7>Acceptance Criteria:</h7>

 <ul>